bekk/bekk-christmas/post/kotlin/typesafe-error-handling-in-kotlin.md

 ---
 In Kotlin, the standard way of handling errors is with _exceptions_, more specifically, _unchecked exceptions_.
 This is god mode.
 As long as the object we are throwing is a subtype of `Throwable`, we can do whatever we want.
 The compiler will not complain.
 This sounds like a good thing, right?
 Well, _it depends_.

 Unchecked exceptions are, by definition, dynamically typed, and thus, _not_ typesafe at compile-time.
 The compiler will not tell you what to catch or even whether what you are trying to catch will be thrown at all.
-You must either _know_ or _check_ it yourself.
-As the codebase and number of developers grow, knowing _will_ become futile at some point, and lazy developers are more likely to _not check_ than _check_.
-I would much rather have the compiler tell me _then and there_ exactly what I might have missed.
+You must either know or check it yourself.
+As the codebase and number of developers grow, knowing _will_ become futile at some point, and lazy developers are more likely to not check than check.
+I would much rather have the compiler tell me then and there exactly what I might have missed.

 ## Error Handling with `Result<T, E>`